Copy Workspace

 - Add as reference — Adds folders as a multi-root workspace entry, or opens files without copying

-- Conflict handling — If a file/folder already exists, choose to overwrite, rename (with suffix), or skip
+- Conflict handling — If a file/folder already exists, choose to overwrite, rename, or skip

-- Auto-create workspace — If no workspace is open, automatically creates a new unique folder in
+- Auto-create workspace — If no workspace is open, creates a new folder, opens it immediately, then copies your files automatically

 - Press